 I have also considered the deficits identified by the Assessment Team in relation to ongoing weight loss under Requirement 3(3)(f) as I consider the issues more appropriately relate to the actioning and subsequent follow up of referrals to ensure they are timely.
 I note the site audit report includes information the consumer’s weight loss had been identified by the service, the consumer was commenced on weekly weighs during the Site Audit and nutritional supplements were being maintained.

 The Approved Provider submitted a written response with clarifying information and documentation including progress notes, care plans, clinical notes, incident reports, risk reports, dignity of risk policy documents, and staff education documentation.
 The Approved Provider submitted an action plan and education plan demonstrating the actions planned and completed to address the improvements.
-Actions include reviewing and updating consumer progress notes and care plans, care consultations with the consumers and representatives, implementing improved risk reporting processes, improving staff handover and staff training and education in fluid restrictions and management, wound management and documentation, medication policy and incident reporting
+Actions include reviewing and updating consumer progress notes and care plans, care consultations with the consumers and representatives, implementing improved risk reporting processes, improving staff handover and staff training and education in fluid restrictions and management, wound management and documentation, medication policy and incident reporting.

 The Assessment Team presented evidence of a consumer with responsive behaviours.
 While the consumer’s behaviour support plan detailed comprehensive behaviour management strategies including recommendations from Dementia Support Australia for one on one staff support, the Assessment Team observed strategies were not followed in accordance with the consumers documentation.
 Staff confirmed the consumer requires high levels of staff supervision to maintain the consumers safety and the safety of other consumers at the service, however they confirmed one on one support was not consistently provided.
 The Approved Provider acknowledged that some of the consumer’s recommended strategies were not in place at the time of the Site Audit.